morinted/Bozzy/doc/analysis_report.md

 #### NFR3: The systems reliability for backing up each dictionary must be 95% at a later point in the systems life cycle.

 The system must copy and archive data to users computers in order to recover data after a data loss event, or to recover data from an earlier time.
 To design and build the system to address this requirement we will copy and archive data to at least 2 file locations every time there is a change made to the dictionary such as add, remove, and modify.
-To verify the requirement is met, we will use probablistic measures, such as the model of failure represented by the exponential failure function.
+To verify the requirement is met, we will use probabilistic measures, such as the model of failure represented by the exponential failure function.
 We know that the failure intensity is initially high as it would be in new software, since failures are detected more frequently during the testing phase.
 However, the number of failures would be expected to decrease with time during the operating phase, presumably as failures are uncovered and repaired.
 We also know that the more dictionaries a user is modifying at one time in the application, the worse the systems reliability becomes at one time.

 ### Design